-Product development at OPHTEC is an ongoing processan interview with Paolo Soleri by OPHTEC, 25 October 2019
+Product development at OPHTEC is an ongoing processan interview with Paolo Soleri, 25 October 2019

 “As a company, you simply have to keep developing to have a future.
 Especially where your own speciality is concerned.”
 Development Leader Paolo Soleri enjoys working on new products, particularly if OPHTEC can set itself apart with these products.
 “Other market parties produce lenses that are placed behind the iris; we make lenses that are placed in front of the iris.
 Our ‘iris-fixated lens’ concept is one of our key products.
 Even after 35 years it still offers original solutions for the replacement of glasses and cataract surgery.”